-The gem: Take a ferry to the abandoned Blasket Islands.
+The Hidden Gem: Take a ferry to the abandoned Blasket Islands.
 No one has lived there since the 1950’s, and you’ll likely have the beach to explore on your own.
 The most westerly islands in Europe, this is an authentic eco-experience.
 Feel the power of the wild Atlantic here.

 Dublin is a dazzling, compact city with character, charm, and style.
 Explore her on foot and engage your sense of wonder.
 The Temple Bar district has cobblestone streets and diverse shops.
 Enter a Georgian neighborhood to admire the gentle grace of shady trees, gardens, and porticos.
 Magnificent cathedrals and Trinity University give you a deep sense of this city, founded in 841 by the Vikings.

 The Hidden Gem: The Brazen Head pub, Dublin’s oldest, dates back to 1198.
 It is located in the original settlement that would become the Dublin of today.
 The Father Matthew Bridge is next door, and it crosses the River Liffey.
 Reed matting was placed upon the river so travelers could safely cross.
 The pub has been lovingly restored.
 This is the place to sit and feel time and troubles slip away.